fredwu/fredwu.me-v3/src/pages/blog/2013-08-27-writing-sensible-tests-for-happiness.md

 ## Effective Acceptance Tests

-Writing acceptance tests - also known to many Rubyists as “[Cucumber](https://github.com/cucumber/cucumber) tests”, is a double-edged sword - it’s extremely useful, but very few developers can write good, maintainable [Gherkin](https://github.com/cucumber/gherkin)-style acceptance tests.
+Writing acceptance tests - also known to many Rubyists as "[Cucumber](https://github.com/cucumber/cucumber) tests", is a double-edged sword - it’s extremely useful, but very few developers can write good, maintainable [Gherkin](https://github.com/cucumber/gherkin)-style acceptance tests.

 Here’s an example of a badly written feature spec with too much implementation details and noise: